jpruiz114/widgets/ContactForm/README.md

 http://juicystudio.com/services/readability.php

-The **toastr** alerts can be ready by Chrome plugins like the ChromeVox:
+The **toastr** alerts can be read by Chrome plugins like the ChromeVox:

 http://www.chromevox.com/